What Flush() Actually Does in NATS

 Why This Matters

 The round-trip requirement means each Flush() costs network latency.
-In a typical LAN environment, that’s 50-500 microseconds.
+In a same-host or LAN environment, that’s 50-500 microseconds.
+Same-AZ in a cloud region typically adds 1-3 ms; cross-AZ or cross-region pushes it to 10-100 ms or more.
 Across a WAN, it’s whatever your RTT is.

-With ~1ms network RTT, this creates roughly a 100x throughput difference between these two patterns:
+With ~1ms network RTT, this creates a large throughput difference – easily 10x to 100x or more depending on RTT, message size, and write coalescing – between these two patterns:

 // Note: Error handling omitted for clarity